-Schopenhauer’s thoughts on love are true to some extent because romantic love usually results in sexual intercourse.
-Besides this, romantic love makes parents cooperate in enabling their child to have a bright future hence securing the human race.
+Arthur Schopenhauer’s thoughts on love are true to some extent because romantic love usually results in sexual intercourse.
+Besides this, romantic love makes parents cooperate in ensuring that their children have a bright future: therefore, securing the human race.

-However, this does not mean that love is an illusion.
+However, this doesn’t mean that love is an illusion.
 Love is real and it’s the greatest gift from Infinite Intelligence because the feeling of loving someone or being loved reduces stress, makes people happier, and enables them to take good care of themselves.
 Moreover, sometimes love inspires people, especially men, to pursue success so that they provide everything their spouse needs.

 Anyway, what are your thoughts on love?
 Do you believe Schopenhauer was right?
 Is it true that love is an illusion and life’s way of ensuring that procreation takes place?
-You are welcome to express your ideas on Schopenhauer’s thoughts on love in the comment box below.

 You are welcome to join my facebook community: Unbounded Wisdom Community for insightful quotes and ideas.